 We’d like to invite you to join us in generating connections and developing thoughtful discourse on spatial practice in the city.

-Participate in three workshops over three months and a mentorship to shape your writing.
+Participate in three workshops, two critical sessions and receive one-on-one mentorship to shape your writing.
 Connect with peer critical thinkers and learn how to situate your writing within the publishing industry.

 workshops led by:

 Nancy Tousley (July) is a Senior Art Critic, Arts Journalist and Independent Curator.
 The former art critic of the Calgary Herald, she is a contributing writer to Canadian Art, Border Crossings, and other art magazines.
 Her essays, reviews and interviews have appeared in newspapers, magazines and more than 50 public art gallery and museum catalogues and books.
 Her work as a curator has been commissioned by art institutions across Canada.
 “A Sublime Vernacular: The Landscape Painting of Levine Flexhaug,” a book and exhibition project that she co-edited and co-curated with Peter White, travelled nationally to five venues.
 Most recently she is curator of the ongoing One New Work exhibition series at the Glenbow Museum.
 Among other honours, she was the first Arts Journalist to receive a Governor General’s Award in Media and Visual Arts for her outstanding contribution to contemporary art in Canada